aurae-runtime/aurae/README.md

 # Summary

-[Aurae] is a [memory-safe] runtime daemon, process manager, and PID-1 initialization system designed to remotely schedule processes, containers, and virtual machines as well as set node configurations like networking storage.
+[Aurae] is a memory-safe[^memory-safe] runtime daemon, process manager, and PID-1 initialization system designed to remotely schedule processes, containers, and virtual machines as well as set node configurations like networking storage.